C-Accel2019/Glossary/glossary.md

 ## Link Prediction

-A key part for knowledge graph completeness, since no knowledge graph is ever complete.
+Link Prediction is important for ensuring knowledge graph completeness, since no knowledge graph is ever complete.
 In this project, link prediction is to predict whether there are missing labeled edges in knowledge graphs.
-It typically includes entity prediction, which is to predict the subject given the relation and the object, or to predict the object given the subject and the relation, and relation prediction, which aims to predict possible relations between two entities.
-Knowledge graph embedding techniques are widely studied to approach this.
+It typically includes entity prediction, which is to predict the subject given the relation and the object, or to predict the object given the subject and the relation.
+It can also involve relation prediction, which aims to predict possible relations between two entities.
+[Knowledge graph embedding](#Embedding) techniques are a widely studied to approach to Link Prediction.

 \[**Used by:** A-6677\]